Introduction

 Keras 3 (2023): The latest release builds upon its legacy by offering tighter integration with TensorFlow 2 and other modern frameworks, while further improving user-friendliness.
 Keras 3 introduces a multi-backend system (again!), allowing users to switch between TensorFlow, JAX, and PyTorch backends without changing their model code.
 This flexibility makes it a top choice for rapid prototyping and deployment, keeping pace with the evolving demands of modern AI projects.

-MindSpore (2020), developed by Huawei, is designed for both cloud and edge deployments.
+(to not be locked completely inside the Western bubble) MindSpore (2020), developed by Huawei, is designed for both cloud and edge deployments.
 It has native support for Huawei's Ascend AI processor and software-hardware co-optimization.

 These frameworks continue to push the boundaries of what's possible in deep learning.
 For instance, OpenAI standardizes PyTorch as its main framework and likely uses it (or maybe a customized version) to train its LLMs.
 At the same time, JAX's parallelization capabilities have been crucial in developing large-scale LLMs inside Google, namely the Gemini and Gemma families.